bmp713/AI-Chat-Front/README.md

 - Type your message in the input field and press Enter or click the send button to communicate with the chatbot.
 - The chatbot will respond based on the input provided, utilizing the OpenAI API for generating responses.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or features.

-## License

-This project is licensed under the MIT License.